lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-ACK-Format title='Format of the SCHC ACK message'}

 The SCHC ACK Header contains a C bit (see {{HeaderFields}}).

+If the C bit is set to 1 (integrity check successful), no Bitmap is carried and padding bits MUST be appended as needed to fill up the last L2 Word.

-If the C bit is set to 0 (integrity check not performed or failed) and if windows are used, a representation of the Bitmap for the window referred to by the W field MUST follow.
+If the C bit is set to 0 (integrity check not performed or failed) and if windows are used,

+- a representation of the Bitmap for the window referred to by the W field MUST follow the C bit
+- padding bits MUST be appended as needed to fill up the last L2 Word

+If the C bit is 1 or windows are not used, the C bit MUST be followed by padding bits as needed to fill up the last L2 Word.

 See {{Bitmap}} for a description of the Bitmap.

-In order to reduce the SCHC ACK size, the representation that is transmitted is a truncated version of the Bitmap (see {{BitmapTrunc}}).

-See {{SCHCParams}} for a discussion on the size of the Bitmaps.
+The representation of the Bitmap that is transmitted MUST be the truncated version specified in {{BitmapTrunc}}, in order to reduce the SCHC ACK message size.

 #### Bitmap Truncation {#BitmapTrunc}
-For transmission, the Bitmap in the SCHC ACK message is truncated by applying the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):
+For transmission, the truncated Bitmap in the SCHC ACK message is defined by the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):

-- Build a temporary SCHC ACK message that contains the Header and the original Bitmap.
+- Build a temporary SCHC ACK message that contains the Header followed by the original Bitmap.
 - Positioning scissors at the end of the Bitmap, after its last bit.
 - While the bit on the left of the scissors is 1 and belongs to the Bitmap, keep moving left, then stop.
 When this is done,
 - While the scissors are not on an L2 Word boundary of the SCHC ACK message and there is a Bitmap bit on the right of the scissors, keep moving right, then stop.
 - At this point, cut and drop off any bits to the right of the scissors

-When one or more bits have effectively been dropped off as a result of the above algorithm, the resulting SCHC ACK message is a multiple of L2 Words, and padding MUST NOT be appended.
+When one or more bits have effectively been dropped off as a result of the above algorithm, the SCHC ACK message is a multiple of L2 Words, no padding bits will be appended.
-Otherwise, padding bits MUST be appended as needed to fill up the last L2 Word.

-The result of this algorithm is the SCHC ACK message that MUST be sent.

 Because the SCHC Fragment sender knows the size of the original Bitmap, it can reconstruct the original Bitmap from the Truncated Bitmap received in the SCH ACK message.